Triphenyl phosphate

 Triphenyl phosphate (TPhP) is the chemical compound with the formula OP(OC6H5)3.
+It is the simplest aromatic organophosphate.
 This colourless solid is the ester (triester) of phosphoric acid and phenol.
 It is used as a plasticizer and a fire retardant in a wide variety of settings and products.

 Preparation

 Triphenyl phosphate is prepared by the SN2 reaction of phosphorus oxychloride and phenol.

 Uses

 Triphenyl phosphate has been used widely as a flame retardant and plasticizer.
 It has been used as a flame retardant for a variety of materials, including electronic equipment, PVC, hydraulic fluids, glues, in nail polishes, and casting resins.
 Its mechanism of action as a flame retardant is as follows: first, during thermal decomposition, phosphoric acid is formed.
 This reacts to form pyrophosphoric acid, which, when in its condensed phase, acts to block heat transfer.
 One of the most effective flame retardants for certain polymers, TPhP is only active as an additive flame retardant in its gas phase.
 Phase out of PBDEs may have increased the use of TPhP in recent years.

 TPhP is also used as a plasticizer in lacquers, varnishes, and hydraulic fluids.
 Nail polish has received particular interest as a source of exposure to TPhP.